geopolars/geopolars/README.md

   </a> -->
 </p>

 ## Summary

 GeoPolars extends the [Polars][polars] DataFrame library for use with geospatial data.

 - Uses [GeoArrow][geo-arrow-spec] as the internal memory model.
 - Written in Rust
-- Bindings to Python (and Wasm in the future)
+- Bindings to Python (and WebAssembly in the future)
 - Multithreading capable

 At this point, GeoPolars is a **prototype** and should not be considered production-ready.